Pat Abbott

-Buell Patrick Abbott (January 18, 1912 – 1984) was an American professional golfer.
+Buell Patrick Abbott (January 18, 1912 – May 13, 1984) was an American professional golfer.

+Early life

 Abbott was born in Pasadena, California.

+Amateur career

-In 1936, he won the U.S. Amateur Public Links, beating Claude Rippy 4 & 3.
+In 1936, Abbott won the U.S. Amateur Public Links, beating Claude Rippy 4 & 3.
 In 1938, he lost the U.S. Amateur to Willie Turnesa 8 & 7.
 He would lose the U.S. Amateur again in 1941 to Bud Ward 4 & 3.
 He won the 1942 Western Amateur as well as the Southern California Amateur, twice, and the Southern California Open in 1935.

+Professional career

 Abbott turned professional after World War II and served as a club pro at Memphis Country Club in Memphis, Tennessee for 34 years.
 He won the Tennessee Open four times and the Tennessee PGA Senior Championship three times.

+Awards and honors

-Abbott was inducted into the Tennessee Golf Hall of Fame in 2002.
+In 2002, Abbott was inducted into the Tennessee Golf Hall of Fame.

+Later life and death

+Abbott and his wife Charlotte both worked as amateur actors for many years at Theatre Memphis, and both served as board members of that community theatre.
+He died in Memphis, Tennessee on May 13, 1984 at the age of 72.